Moduli space of logarithmic states in critical massive gravities: Conclusion and outlook

 \section{Conclusion and outlook}

 In this work, we used the partition function derived in \cite{Gaberdiel:2010xv} and reformulated in \cite{Mvondo-She:2018htn} to extract information about the moduli space of the logarithmic sector in critical massive gravities.
-Using the relation between the cycle index of the symmetric group and Bell polynomials, we first showed that the partition function of the logarithmic states is the generating function of polynomials invariant under the action of the symmetric group $S_n$.
-Then, it was shown that the configuration space of the logarithmic states is the quotient space $S^n(\mathbb{C}^2)$, by looking at the partition function of the logarithmic states $Z_{log} (\nu,q,\bar{q})$ from an algebraic point of view, and showing that it can be written as a bi-graded Molien series.
-From a geometric point of view, the quotient space $S^n(\mathbb{C}^2)$ has the structure of an orbifold, and $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$ is then the generating function of an $S^n(\mathbb{C}^2)$ orbifold.
-Besides, an interesting connection between the $S^n(\mathbb{C}^2)$ orbifold and the untwisted sector of a symmetric orbifold CFT model was made, looking at their respective partition functions.
-Then, the construction of differential operators on symmetric orbifolds was discussed.
-The operators were shown to generate a Heisenberg-Weyl algebra, and to act as raising and lowering operators on the Bell polynomials.
-Finally, based on the arguments developed in the text, a conjecture about the nature of these logarithmic states in terms of conical singularities was made.
+Using the relation between the cycle index of the symmetric group and Bell polynomials, we first showed that the partition function of the logarithmic states is the generating function of polynomials counting objects invariant under the action of the symmetric group $S_n$.
+We also showed that the partition function could be expressed as a generating function of 1-part Schur polynomials.
+It was then shown that the configuration space of the logarithmic states is the symmetric product $S^n(\mathbb{C}^2)$, by showing that the partition function of the logarithmic states $Z_{log} (\nu,q,\bar{q})$ is the generating function of a bi-graded Molien series.
+As the quotient of an affine space by the reductive group $S_n$, the space $S^n(\mathbb{C}^2)$ has the structure of an orbifold, and $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$ is then the generating function of an $S^n(\mathbb{C}^2)$ orbifold space.
+Then, the construction of differential operators on orbifolds was discussed.
+The ring of polynomials on the symmetric product was shown to correspond to bosonic wavefunctions of an $n$-particle system on $\mathbb{C}^2$, that can be mapped tp a Fock space obtained by acting on the Hilbert series with the generators of a Heisenberg-Weyl algebra.
+Finally, it was proved that the Hilbert series of the polynomial ring have interesting palindromic properties, indicating that the moduli space of the logarithmic states is a Calabi-Yau singular space.
+Based on this work, we argued that the logarithmic states of the critical massive gravities are points on affine Calabi-Yau cones.